Home

 "It was the cheapest way to build at that time, and it still is."

 Basically the garage project was a sheet of Rovel that was heat formed into a shell.
 It looked like a "dog dish" with a white inside and the same material on the outside.
 Then it was plumbed with 4 jets as I recall and a small swimming pool pump and a single element cartridge filter.
 The underside was filled with foam to save any of the cost for fiberglass.
 The seat was very close to the ground, so that the water was not held very far up by the foam.
 The thing that made this garage project work was the spas actually cost less than any other manufacturing method and they worked.
 It was getting the prices down that made this work.
 Before that having a portable spa in your back yard was not affordable.
-It was the cheapest way to build at that time, and it still is.
+It was the cheapest way to build at that time, and it still is, (Now roto-molding is a bit cheaper.)
 Keep that in mind when you shop.

-Since that time the acrylic with fiberglass backing spas were starting to show up with varying success starting in the early 80's.
+Since that time (early 1980's) the acrylic with fiberglass backing spas were starting to show up with varying success starting in the early 80's.
 Before that it failed most of the time.
 In the beginning of acrylic, the biggest problem was getting the fiberglass to adhere to the acrylic and to stop moisture from getting between the acrylic and the fiberglass shell structure.
 This is due to the fact that acrylic is just about the hardest plastic and it is extremely "slick" and smooth on the surface.
-"It is similar to bonding to silicone."
+"It is similar to bonding to silicone or oil covered material."
 In the 1980's the most successful spa company at building fiberglass backed acrylic spas was Pacific Marquis from Oregon.
 I asked the number one spa shell repair person in Colorado what he thought of the "PacMar" (as we called them) shells.
-His comment was he hardly ever sees one, because they don't seem to delaminate or crack much.
+His comment was he hardly ever sees one, because they don't seem to de-laminate or crack much.
 At that time they seemed to hold up better than anyone's shells.
 Even before the modern bonding agents were available they managed to get the fiberglass to stay in contact.
-From what I understand it required a lot of handwork on the shell to prepare it for the fiberglass.
-They sanded and chemically etched the acrylic to create a series of tiny hills and valleys and rough surface for the fiberglass to bond to.
-I believe that the first layer was carefully applied hand laid sheets of fiberglass cloth pressed into a coating of resin and catalyst.

 So how did I learn all of this?
 I read articles that I got from salesmen and from newspapers.
 I interviewed many service guys and pool and spa surface repair people, and I learned by looking and examining all the spas that I repaired, looking for what works and what doesn't.
 I even talked with several spa factory owners who have a lot of historical information.